Fire7ly/URF/README.md

 5. It Will Auto Reboot You Into Recovery.

+**Changelog:-**

+1. Fix Annoying Windows Explorer Popup, Now it Will Ask Only One Time In The Starting For File, If Folder Present It Will Skip Asking For Files.
+Make Sure Dont Delete Folder.

+2. Set 5 Second Time To Run Main Process.

+3. Parent CMD Auto Exit After Run Recovery CMD.

 **Note**

 1. If you Flashing Recovery On Stock RUI, Magisk Flash Mindotry In order to Make Pbrp Permanent.